jaimetur/PhotoMigrator/help/04-google-takeout.md

 - Where, `<INPUT_TAKEOUT_FOLDER>` is the folder that content the Google Takeout to process (if the Takeout is in Zip files, it will be extracted first into folder `<INPUT_TAKEOUT_FOLDER>_unzipped`.

-- If you execute the tool without arguments or with your Takeout folder as unique argument by default the tool will execute the Feature **Google Takeout Process** (requesting the user to select the Takeout folder if not detected).
+- If you execute the tool without arguments, PhotoMigrator opens the interactive CLI TUI on compatible terminals and defaults to the **Google Takeout Process** flow.
+If you execute it with your Takeout folder as unique argument, the CLI TUI is opened with that folder pre-filled for Google Takeout.
+When the interactive terminal UI is not available, PhotoMigrator falls back to the previous legacy GUI/console flow.

 - The Takeout Processing can be configured with different settings, depending on the arguments used during the call to the Tool.